skr42/dzdx/README.md

-# LLM-based Profanity and Abuse Filtering API
+# Profanity and Abuse Filtering API

-A FastAPI-based REST API that uses machine learning models to detect toxic and abusive content in text comments.
+A FastAPI-based REST API that uses models to detect toxic and abusive content in text comments.

 ## Project Structure